-- Creating an environment in which individual differences and the contributions of all team members are recognised and valued. - Creating a working environment that promotes dignity and respect for every employee. - Not tolerating any form of intimidation, bullying, or harassment, and to discipline those that breach this policy. - To ensure that training, development and progression opportunities are available to all staff and are based on aptitude and ability. - Promoting equality in the workplace. - Encouraging anyone who feels they have been subject to discrimination to raise their concerns so we can apply corrective measures. - Encouraging employees to treat everyone with dignity and respect.
+- Creating an environment in which individual differences and the contributions of all team members are recognised and valued. - Creating a working environment that promotes dignity and respect for every employee and provides support to staff when appropriate, for example during the pandemic or through life events. - Not tolerating any form of intimidation, bullying, or harassment, and to discipline those that breach this policy. - Ensuring that training, development and progression opportunities are available to all staff and are based on aptitude and ability. - Promoting equality in the workplace. - Encouraging anyone who feels they have been subject to discrimination to raise their concerns so we can apply corrective measures.

-We also consider diversity within our Board where we value different skills, experience, background, race and gender.
+We also consider diversity within our Board membership where we value different skills, experience, background, race and gender.
 When filling Board positions, we ensure that we follow a rigorous selection process, as we do for all our recruitment.
 This is based on identifying the current skills gap, as well as complementing and expanding the skills, knowledge and experience of the Board as a whole.